• Skip to main content

 How to View Print History on Windows Computer

-The default setting in Windows is to show only the list of documents that are currently being printed and waiting to be printed in the Print Queue.
+The default setting on a Windows computer is to show only the list of documents that are currently being printed and waiting to be printed in the Print Queue.

 As each document is printed, it gets immediately removed from the list, resulting in a blank Print Queue, which does not provide any history of previously printed documents on your computer.